nbertoldo/wazuh-agent-testing/README.md

 ├── windows/ # Windows Server/Workstation environment
 ├── macos/ # macOS environment
 ├── results/ # Directory to store testing results
+├── server/ # Scripts to be used in the server
 └── README.md # This file
 ```

 Each platform has:
 - Its own `Vagrantfile`
+- A `config/` folder for agent configuration file
 - A `packages/` folder for Wazuh agent installers
 - A `queries/` folder for osquery queries
 - A `scripts/` folder for provisioning